Husky 22 Inch Rolling Tote Pro Review – Tool Bag

-With the Husky 22 inch Rolling Tote Pro, three wheels, a handle, and the many pockets, clips and compartments, you not only get tool storage but mobility as well.
-Furthermore, the main compartment and pockets behind the main zipper is water resistant.
-This protects your valuables from dust and moisture while on the jobsite.
+With the Husky 22 inch Rolling Tote Pro, three wheels, a handle, and the many pockets, clips, and compartments, you not only get tool storage but mobility as well.
+Furthermore, the main compartment and pockets behind the main zipper are water resistant.
+This protects your valuables from dust and moisture while on the job site.
 Also, the Husky rolling tote is made from 1680 denier ballistic nylon, protecting from flying shrapnel and abrasions.

 Husky 22 Inch Rolling Tote Pro Features

 The main compartment of is probably the largest tool compartment that I’ve seen in a mobile tote bag.
 At 22 inches wide and 15 inches deep, the user can store a plethora of tools in here.
 Small pockets and pouches adorn the inside walls of the main compartment, 38 storage pockets in total.
 We fill ours with snips, pliers, adjustable wrenches and other hand tools.
 We also have plenty of room to fit a cordless impact wrench, hammer, and other power tools in the huge compartment.

 An extending handle lifts high enough for me to comfortably move this Husky 22 Inch Rolling Tote, and I’m not short, at 6’2″.
 Once onsite or back in the shop, the handle is easily collapsed into the back of the bag, with very little protrusion.
 Three plastic wheels along the rear allow users to roll the tote for mobility.
 This is easy on hard surfaces, but the wheels are quite small.
 Rolling on soft grass or dirt is more like pulling a sled.
 At least the handle is sturdy enough and the bag is made from ballistic nylon.

 If you’re more in the need for hard-cased tool storage and mobility, then take a look at the DeWalt Tough System Storage DS130 DS300 DS450 Review.